Open Data Hub logo

 • Use existing persistent storage to reuse existing storage and select the storage from the Persistent storage list.

-12. Optional: You can add a data connection to your workbench.
-A data connection is a resource that contains the configuration parameters needed to connect to a data source or an object storage bucket.
-Currently, only S3-Compatible data connections are supported.
+12. Optional: You can add a connection to your workbench.
+A connection is a resource that contains the configuration parameters needed to connect to a data source or sink, such as an object storage bucket.
 You can use storage buckets for storing data, models, and pipeline artifacts.
-You can also use a data connection to specify the location of a model that you want to deploy.
+You can also use a connection to specify the location of a model that you want to deploy.

-2. In the Name field, enter a unique name for the data connection.
+1. In the Connection name field, enter a unique name for the connection.

 3. In the Access key field, enter the access key ID for the S3-compatible object storage provider.